BelajarBahasaIndonesia/kbbi-en/README.md

-This file KBBI_EN_v0.42.zip is KBBI translated to English for Yomitan.
+This file KBBI_EN_v0.42.zip is KBBI translated to English for Yomitan. (still v0 because not peer-reviewed)

 How to use:
 1. Install Yomitan on your browser